ublue-os/fleek/README.md

 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf
 ```

-Next you'll need `fleek`.
+UPDATED INSTALL INSTRUCTIONS TODO

+Finally, run `fleek init`.
+This will create your configuration file and symlink it to `$HOME/.fleek.yml`.
+Open it with your favorite editor and take a look.Next you'll need `fleek`.
 Download from the releases link and move it somewhere in your $PATH.

 Finally, run `fleek init`.
 This will create your configuration file and symlink it to `$HOME/.fleek.yml`.
 Open it with your favorite editor and take a look.